AN/GSQ-160

 MX-8846/GSQ-160 Detecting Transmitting Set Sub Assembly

 The top half case has a 6 pin male plug that goes into the battery.
-There is a center pin with a flat and 6 samller pins.
+There is a center pin with a flat and 6 smaller pins.
 Two of the smaller pins are ground contacts, but I have yet to determine which pin is what voltage.
-Drawing showing batt connector, tamper switch, GATE DB-25m.
+Drawing showing battery connector, tamper switch, GATE DB-25m.
 (You need the Free Volo or WHIP!
 Viewer from Autodesk).
-Bottom View Photo and Photo With Chassis removed.

 A1 Sensor Oscillator